network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 If new connections leave the throughput the same, full link utilization has been reached and -- more importantly -- the working condition is stable.

-### Final "Working Conditions" Algorithm

-The following algorithm reaches working conditions of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
-The algorithm is the same for upload and download and uses the same term "load-generating connection" for each.
-The actions of the algorithm take place at regular intervals.
-For the current draft the interval is defined as one second.

-Where

-- i: The index of the current interval.
-The variable i is initialized to 0 when the algorithm begins and increases by one for each interval.
-- instantaneous aggregate goodput at interval p: The number of total bytes of data transferred within interval p, divided by the interval duration.
-  If p is negative (i.e., a time interval logically prior to the start of the test beginning, used in moving average calculations), the number of total bytes of data transferred within that interval is considered to be 0.
-- moving average aggregate goodput at interval p: The number of total bytes of data transferred within interval p and the three immediately preceding intervals, divided by four times the interval duration.
-- moving average stability during the period between intervals b and e:
-  Whether or not, for all b&le;x&lt;e, the absolute difference is less than 5% between the moving average aggregate goodput at interval x and the moving average aggregate goodput at interval x+1.
-  If all absolute differences are below 5% then the moving average has achieved stability.
-  If any of the absolute differences are 5% or more then the moving average has not achieved stability.

-the steps of the algorithm are:

-- Create four load-generating connections.
-- At each interval:
-  - Compute the instantaneous aggregate goodput at interval i.
-  - Compute the moving average aggregate goodput at interval i.
-  - If the moving average aggregate goodput at interval i is more than a 5% increase over the moving average aggregate goodput at interval i - 1, the network has not yet reached full link utilization.
-    - If no load-generating connections have been added within the last four intervals, add four more load-generating connections.
-  - Else, the network has reached full link utilization with the existing load-generating connections.
-The current state is a candidate for stable working conditions.
-    - If a) there have been load-generating connections added in the past four intervals and b) there has been moving average stability during the period between intervals i-4 and i, then the network has reached full link utilization and the algorithm terminates.
-    - Otherwise, add four more load-generating connections.

-In {{goals}}, it is mentioned that one of the goals is that the test finishes within 20 seconds.
-It is left to the implementation what to do when full link utilization is not reached within that time-frame.
-For example, an implementation might gather a provisional responsiveness measurement or let the test run for longer.

 ## Measuring Responsiveness